simgunz/anki-decks_italian-ipa/README.md

 * [Voice](http://en.wikipedia.org/wiki/Voice_(phonetics))

 The cards tagged 'allophone' may be suspended in a first moment since they can considered an advanced topic.

+The term between parenthesis () specifies better the articulatory feature.

+The term between brackets [] is a common alternative name of the articulatory feature.

 Building the deck
 =================